angus4718/worlds_simulator/README.md

 # Tournament Simulation README

-This repository contains a Python script for simulating a custom tournament structure.
-The program uses team data and a Swiss-system format to simulate matches, determine standings, and identify the tournament champion.
+This repository contains a Python script, `worlds_simulator.py`, for simulating a custom tournament structure.
+The program uses team data from a spreadsheet and a Swiss-system format to simulate matches, determine standings, and identify the tournament champion.
 Below is a detailed explanation of the project, its setup, and usage.
+The format of the League of Legends 2024 World Championship was used.

 ---